Functional Object-Oriented Network for Manipulation Learning: Functional Object-Oriented Network

 \subsection{Functional Unit}

 A {\emph {functional unit}} is considered as the minimum learning unit in a FOON.
-It represents the relationship between one or several objects and {\it one} functional motion associated to the objects.
-Each unit represents one action which is part of an activity.
+It represents the relationship between one or several objects and {\it a single} functional motion associated to the objects.
+In other words, each unit represents a single, atomic action that is part of an activity.
 As shown in Figure \ref{fig:unit}, the object nodes connected with the edges pointing to the functional motion node are called input object nodes, while the object nodes connected with the edges pointing from the functional motion node are called output object nodes.